yandex-cloud/terraform-provider-yandex/website/docs/r/compute_instance_group.html.markdown

 * `mode` - (Optional) The access mode to the disk resource.
 By default a disk is attached in `READ_WRITE` mode.

+* `disk_id` - (Optional) ID of the existing disk.
+To set use variables.

-* `initialize_params` - (Required) Parameters used for creating a disk alongside the instance.
+* `initialize_params` - (Optional) Parameters used for creating a disk alongside the instance.
 The structure is documented below.

 - - -
 * `device_name` - (Optional) This value can be used to reference the device under `/dev/disk/by-id/`.